KDE/documentation-develop-kde-org/HIG/source/components/assistance/inline.rst

    any other side effect.
 -  Don't add controls to the inline message other than action buttons for opportunistic interaction.
--  Consider to show a :doc:`notification` if information does not concern the current workflow.
+-  Consider to show a :doc:`notification </platform/notification>` if
+   information does not concern the current workflow.

 Is this the right control? / Behavior
 -------------------------------------